 4.1 Fundamentals of Precision Irrigation

-Precision irrigation is defined as the site-specific, real-time management of water application to meet the spatially and temporally variable water requirements of crops, whilst minimising losses through deep percolation, runoff, and non-productive evaporation (Evett & Tolk, 2009).
+Precision irrigation is defined as the site-specific, real-time management of water application to meet the spatially and temporally variable water requirements of crops, whilst minimizing losses through deep percolation, runoff, and non-productive evaporation (Evett & Tolk, 2009).
 Its conceptual foundation lies in the recognition that fields are not hydrologically or agronomically uniform: soil texture, water-holding capacity, infiltration rate, crop variety, rooting depth, and microclimatic conditions vary significantly across relatively short distances.
 Conventional irrigation, which applies water uniformly across a field based on average conditions or fixed schedules, inevitably over-irrigates some zones whilst under-irrigating others.
 Precision irrigation addresses this heterogeneity by integrating soil-moisture monitoring, crop-growth modelling, weather data, and automated control systems to deliver water where and when it is needed.

 The evolution of precision irrigation can be traced from early attempts at irrigation scheduling based on evapotranspiration estimates to contemporary systems employing real-time sensor fusion, machine learning, and satellite imagery.
-Pereira et al. (2002) documented the importance of improved irrigation scheduling as a foundational step towards water conservation, demonstrating that schedule-optimised irrigation could reduce water application by 20–40% relative to farmer-managed schedules in semi-arid regions.
-Bouman (2007) subsequently proposed a conceptual framework linking precision water management at the field scale to productivity gains across agricultural landscapes, emphasising the need for systems thinking that extends beyond individual plot experiments.
+Pereira et al. (2002) documented the importance of improved irrigation scheduling as a foundational step towards water conservation, demonstrating that schedule-optimized irrigation could reduce water application by 20–40% relative to farmer-managed schedules in semi-arid regions.
+Bouman (2007) subsequently proposed a conceptual framework linking precision water management at the field scale to productivity gains across agricultural landscapes, emphasizing the need for systems thinking that extends beyond individual plot experiments.
 These foundational contributions established both the scientific rationale and the applied potential of precision irrigation as a discipline.

 4.2 Sensor-Based Irrigation Management